AusClimateService/unseen/docs/user_guide/worked_example.rst

 -  The ``reset_times`` option ensures that after resampling (e.g. here we calculate the annual mean from daily data) the month assigned to each time axis value matches the initialisation month
 -  The ``units`` option allows you to convert the units of particular variables.
 You can choose (using the ``units_timing`` option) for the conversion to happen at the start (before spatial and temporal operations), middle (after the spatial but before the temporal operations) or end.

-The only other thing we need to do is once again remove the redundant dimension:

 .. code-block:: python

    print(model_ds)